Compare Rates

 Seasonal:

 The Seasonal type usually shows its face during the winter when you feel trapped in the house for months.
-Seasonals are most familiar with people who live in states that experience cold and icy winters and lack sunlight.
+Seasonal depression is most familiar with people who live in states that experience cold and icy winters and lack sunlight.
 The symptoms can get worse with each passing month until, finally, Spring arrives.

 Dysthymia: